-Report on Compliance with Each Major Federal Program Opinion on Each Major Federal Program
+Report on Compliance with Each Major Federal Program

-We have audited Lifelong: Health for All's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Lifelong: Health for All's major federal programs for the year ended December 31, 2021.
+We have audited Lifelong: Health for All's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Lifelong: Health for All's major federal programs for the year ended December 31, 2022.
 Lifelong: Health for All's major federal programs are identified in the summary of audit results section of the accompanying schedule of findings and questioned costs.